calebyourison/simple_template_log_parser/README.md

 my_synology_log_dict = built_in_process_log(built_in='synology', file='my_synology_log.log')
 ```

 As both PiHole and Open Media Vault can run on Debian, their templates are combined with a Debian template dictionary.
 This can be used separately if desired.
-However, at the moment it serves as only a cursory classification mechanism for some basic events since PiHole and Open Media Vault are the focus.
+At present, the template dictionary for Debian events is very spartan; it serves as only a cursory classification mechanism.

 ```bash
 my_debian_log_dict = built_in_process_log(built_in='debian', file='my_debian_log.log')
 ```

 ## DISCLAIMER

-**This project is in no way affiliated with the products mentioned (Omada, Open Media Vault, PFSense, PiHole, Synology, or Debian).
+**This project is in no way affiliated with the products mentioned (Debian, Kodi, Omada, Open Media Vault, PFSense, PiHole, or Synology).
 Any usage of their services is subject to their respective terms of use.**